ixpantia/faucet/docs/en/logging.md

 > if you want to see those errors, you will need to set the log level to
 > `INFO` or lower.
 Shiny on the other hand prints errors to `stderr`, so
 > you will need to set the log level to `WARN` or lower to see those errors.

+## Writing logs a file

+faucet allows you to redirect log output to a file.
+This will disable colors on `stderr`.

+You can redirect to a file by specifying the path on the `FAUCET_LOG_FILE` environment variable or by passing the `--log-file` argument to `faucet start` or `faucet router`.